 It is often preferable to accommodate the expansion in a natural way using expansion loops, as expansion joints add considerable force into the pipe system.
 Expansion loops accommodate thermal movements by installing sections of piping that run perpendicular to the piping system.
 Although these loops are semi-rigid, they do allow for some movement, thus reducing stress loads on the anchor points in the piping system.
 A fixing point is used to ensure that the expansion is directed to the expansion loop where the force and movement are controlled.

 The pipe fixings or ‘guides’ between the fixing point and the expansion loop only guide the pipe in the right direction.
 When an expansion loop is being used, the distance between the first guiding clamp and the loop is important.
 The smaller the distance, the larger the force will be to bend the pipe.
 This force is transferred to the fixing point.

 As a result of the huge forces created, a good anchor point is essential to allow a bellows system to work effectively.
-If incorrectly supported and installed along the entire piping system, a bellows system can still fail.
+A bellows system can still fail if incorrectly supported and installed along the entire piping system.

 Simple rules can be followed to ensure effective installation of a bellows system with the use of primary guides and anchors.

 1st Guide 4x pipe

 Sometimes designs can be over-engineered and still fail if fundamental principles are not applied.
 Designs should be kept simple and follow the basic design rules mentioned above.
 The below design is a simple and effective solution.

 Firstly, and most importantly, you need to be able to calculate the coefficient of thermal expansion for your piping system, to be able to determine the best solution for your needs.
 We have created a download to enable you to calculate the rate of expansion on your pipe.
 It includes the calculation method and some examples.

 Download Walraven thermal expansion calculation information